Juan-VC-gh/Hackintosh-ASUS-Z690-P-WIFI/README.md

 3. sudo "/Applications/Install macOS Monterey.app/Contents/Resources/createinstallmedia" --volume /Volumes/USB
 4. Copy EFI folder to the EFI partition from the USB
 5. Create a boot-entry that points to OpenCore.efi -> This can be achieved for using Hasleo EasyUEFI
-6. In OpenCore menu press space, scroll & open CFGLock.efi tool
+6. In OpenCore menu press space bar, scroll & open CFGLock.efi tool
 7. It will find the CFGLock variable offset, accept to toggle its value to turn it off as it cannot be changed from the firmware settings
 8. Boot the installer and proceed normally
 9. When you finally boot macOS make sure to setup configure correctly the unique values each mac comes to access Apple services like AppStore, FaceTime, iMessage, etc -> This is usually found on the internet like "hackintosh fix apple services" or similar